omnetpp/docs.omnetpp.org/tictoc/index.md

 In the argument to handleMessage(), we get the message as a cMessage * pointer.
 However, we can only access its fields defined in TicTocMsg13 if we cast msg to TicTocMsg13 *.
-Plain C-style cast (<code>(TicTocMsg13 *)msg</code>) is not safe because if the message is <i>not</i> a TicTocMsg13 after all the program will just crash, causing an error which is difficult to explore.
+Plain C-style cast (<code>(TicTocMsg13 *)msg</code>) is not safe because if the message is *not* a TicTocMsg13 after all the program will just crash, causing an error which is difficult to explore.

 C++ offers a solution which is called dynamic_cast.
 Here we use check_and_cast<>()